Number Of Books You Read: 103

 2. Book You Were Excited About & Thought You Were Going To Love More But Didn’t?

 This was a hard read, mostly because Rosie was completely terrible in the book, and I was so frustrated with her and her characterization.
 Everything is explained via psychology, but I still spent most of the book angry with her.
 For starters, the whole premise of the book is that Rosie is pregnant and shuts Don out because she doesn’t think he’ll make a good father because he acts the way he always does.
-HOWEVER, (view spoiler).
+HOWEVER, (view spoiler)[she gets pregnant ON PURPOSE without telling Don (she stops taking her birth control because she wants to have a baby and only tells Don AFTER she’s already pregnant).
+But then she’s mad because he’s not excited about the baby and being a father (hide spoiler)].
 Are you kidding me?

 Two stars because I liked the friendship stuff with the guys and seeing some of the situations Don gets himself into.
 Also, the book was pretty easy to read (except when I was blinded by fury, obviously).
 I also liked the ending, which I thought was going to go one way but then went the other (though it worked out predictably enough).